 2. Gorgeous palaces.
 So far we’ve seen two of them & they are pretty spectacular.

 The less good

 1. Difficult to figure out how to get anywhere outside of Seoul to the point of almost comical absurdity.

-2. Trying to find housing for the world expo was a comedy of errors but we have persevered & finally managed to get something booked.1 year ago
+2. Trying to find housing for the world expo was a comedy of errors but we have persevered & finally managed to get something booked.2 years ago